 Continuation of MAT 443.
 An in depth treatment of the topics in MAT443.
 Topics to include: improper integrals, general convergence of sequences of functions, complex numbers, and Fourier series.
-Offered at departmental discretion.

 MAT 445.
 Complex Analysis (3)

 A study of the algebra and calculus of complex numbers.
 Specific topics include analytic and elementary functions, mappings by elementary functions, the Cauchy integral formula, Taylor and Laurent Series, residues and poles.
 Offered at departmental discretion.